Environment variables

 A self-hosted Multica server reads its configuration from environment variables at startup — database, sign-in, email, storage, signup allowlists all live here.
 This page groups every variable by purpose: each section spells out what happens if you leave it unset and which ones you must set in production.
 For how to actually configure the auth-related ones, see Sign-in and signup configuration.

-These are the five you must think about before deploying — some have defaults that let the server start, but in production you should set all of them explicitly.
+These are the core variables you must think about before deploying — some have defaults that let the server start, but in production you should set the required ones explicitly.

 | Variable | Default | Required in production? |